GoogleChrome/developer.chrome.com/site/en/blog/user-agent-reduction-deprecation-trial/index.md

 The registration for the deprecation trial will begin with the [Chrome 100](https://chromiumdash.appspot.com/schedule) Beta.
 It will allow sites to receive the full User-Agent string ahead of the Chrome 101 release, where the minor version string will be reduced.
 If you would like to test the origin trial on Chrome 100 Beta before it launches to the stable channel, be sure to register and test before the release date for Chrome 100 ([currently scheduled for March 31st, 2022](https://chromiumdash.appspot.com/schedule)).

 Below is an overview of the deprecation trial and what to expect.
-If you have feedback to share or you encounter any issues throughout this trial let us know in the [UA Reduction Github repository](https://github.com/miketaylr/user-agent-reduction/issues).
+If you have feedback to share or you encounter any issues throughout this trial let us know in the [UA Reduction GitHub repository](https://github.com/miketaylr/user-agent-reduction/issues).

 ## What does this mean for web developers?